valory-xyz/open-autonomy/docs/guides/draft_service_idea_and_define_fsm_specification.md

 !!! warning "Important"

-    You will need to consider what kind of consensus is required to transit from one state to another.
+    An important decision when designing your service is to determine what kind of agreement is required to transit from one state to another.
 For example:

-    * Do agents have to put in common the same value (e.g., a value observed from the same service provider) or a different value (e.g., each agent collects a value from a different service provider)?
+    * Do agents have to collect and share a common value (e.g., a value observed from the same service provider) or a different value (e.g., each agent collects a value from a different service provider)?
-    * Do all agents need to participate in the consensus step, or it is enough a threshold of agents to transit to the next state?.
+    * Do all agents need to participate in the agreement to transit to another state, or it is enough that only a threshold of agents participate?.

 ## Define the FSM specification